OpenFreeEnergy/gufe/docs/how-tos/serialization.rst

-Serializing GUFE objects
+Serializing gufe objects
 ========================

-When you create objects the follow the GUFE APIs, you will want them to be serializable; that is, you'll want to be able to store everything to disk.
+When you create objects the follow the gufe APIs, you will want them to be serializable; that is, you'll want to be able to store everything to disk.
-In this section, we'll discuss how GUFE handles serialization, and what a developer needs to do to serialize an object.
+In this section, we'll discuss how gufe handles serialization, and what a developer needs to do to serialize an object.

-From a user perspective, this information is mainly relevant for understanding what you can expect from storage systems built for GUFE objects.
-From a developer perspective, this will tell you what you need to do to be compatible with (and get the most from) the GUFE serialization mechanisms.
+From a user perspective, this information is mainly relevant for understanding what you can expect from storage systems built for gufe objects.
+From a developer perspective, this will tell you what you need to do to be compatible with (and get the most from) the gufe serialization mechanisms.

 In practice: What a developer needs to do